GraphQLSwift/DataLoader/README.md

 ## Gettings started 🚀
 ### Batching
 Batching is not an advanced feature, it's DataLoader's primary feature.

-Create a DataLoader by providing a batch loading function
+Create a DataLoader by providing a batch loading function:
 ```swift
 let userLoader = Dataloader<Int, User>(batchLoadFunction: { keys in
   try User.query(on: req).filter(\User.id ~~ keys).all().map { users in